 - Not have resources that are more than twice the maximum amount for Social Security Income

-- Not have an income that is more than 200% of the FPL (may only get partial aid if income is between 150% to 200% of the FPL)
+- Not have an income that is more than 200% of the FPL (You may only get partial aid if your income is between 150% to 200% of the FPL.)

-Part B Only: both the Specified Low-Income Medicare Beneficiary (SLMB) and Qualifying Individual (QI) programs help pay for Medicare Part B premiums.
+Part B Only: Both the Specified Low-Income Medicare Beneficiary (SLMB) and Qualifying Individual (QI) programs will help pay for Medicare Part B premiums.